bjornmeansbear/lectureScripts/ASustainableDesigner.md

 Using Ehrenfeld’s thinking, Sustainable Graphic Design is design made for clients that believe all life should flourish, design made to promote messages about sustainability-as-flourishing, and design made with materials and processes that promote and sustain the state of flourishing too.

-Graphic designers are form makers.

 Sustainable graphic designers must make formal decisions.

 How does the sustainable designer concern themselves with the forms and aesthetics of a solution?

 Are there visual choices that are more sustainable?